cannondev/Api-LostAndFound/README.md

 5 .
 NOTE: src/services/passport.js is a poorly named file and handles auth.
 I did not write this.

 This was my first time taking on the challenge of integrating a professional third-party API completely unguided, so I enjoyed the process of reading through the documentation and tweaking my implementation as I progressed.
 The in-house CSS, flex, etc. styling of the modal was a challenge as well and a fun design process that I enjoyed collaborating on with my group members.

+Additional note: this is a cloned repo from the private Dartmouth CS 52 25W org.
+I cloned it to be public so that I could use it for the DALI application.
+If need be, I will be more than willing to make any visibility changes necessary to this repo before, during, or after the application process.